CMU-313/CMU-313.github.io/README.md

 3. Add a link to the old semester in `docs/index.md`.
 Test that the old site is still accessible

-4. Within the `docs/_data` directory, set up information for new staff members and the semester's schedule.
+4. Within the `docs/_data` directory, set up information for course links, new staff members, and the semester's schedule.
 A `generate_dates.py` script is provided to auto-populate the `schedule.yaml` file with the expected format - this can be replaced with a csv parsing script later on

 5. Replace the Class Calendar iframe within `docs/index.md`